mpcox/203.328/README.md

 Each sequence entry consists of four lines.
 The first line always starts with ‘@’ and is followed by a unique read identifier (here, ME8432_1).
 The second line lists the actual DNA (or RNA) sequence.
 The third line always starts with ‘+’, optionally followed by the unique identifier again.
 The fourth line lists the quality of each base along the sequence in a fairly esoteric ASCII encoding.
 You can read more about this quality encoding in this paper:

-Cock, P. J. A., C. J. Fields, N. Goto, M. L. Heuer and P. M. Rice.
+Cock PJA, CJ Fields, N Goto, ML Heuer and PM Rice.
 2010.
 [The Sanger FASTQ file format for sequences with quality scores, and the Solexa/Illumina FASTQ variants](https://doi.org/10.1093/nar/gkp1137). *Nucleic Acids Research* 38:1767--1771.

 <img src="graphics/cock_etal.png" width="700"/>

 FASTQ files are typically large.
-A standard Illumina run produces up to eight lanes of data, each with >300 million different sequence reads.
-Files for each of these lanes would usually be at least 50 gigabytes in size – more than twice the size of the extended ‘Lord of the Rings’ DVD box set.
-File sizes are getting bigger all the time.
+Standard Illumina runs produce up to eight lanes of data, each with >300 million different sequence reads.
+Files for just one of these lanes would usually exceed 50 gigabytes – more than twice the size of the extended ‘Lord of the Rings’ DVD box set.
+Data amounts, and hence file sizes, are getting bigger all the time.

 Assembling datasets this large is a major undertaking.
-You will be working with much smaller datasets in this class.
-However, you will be using real sequence data from real research projects.
-The assemblies you perform below are identical to those performed in actual research environments.
-The only differences are the file sizes and the shorter time these assemblies take to run.
+You will be working with much smaller datasets in this lab, but it is real sequence data from real research projects.
+The assemblies you perform below are identical to those performed in actual research settings.
+The only difference is that the file sizes are smaller and so the assemblies are (much) shorter to run.

 ---

 ## Assembly software

-There are a lot of programs that perform *de novo* sequence assembly – joining up a number of short reads into a single, longer sequence.
+A lot of programs perform *de novo* sequence assembly – joining up short reads into a single, longer sequence.
 New programs are being developed all the time.
 The one we're going to use here is an old standard, [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/).

-Daniel Zerbino and Ewen Birney wrote Velvet at the European Bioinformatics Institute in Cambridge, and published a description of its algorithm in 2008:
+Daniel Zerbino and Ewen Birney wrote Velvet at the [European Bioinformatics Institute](https://www.ebi.ac.uk) in Cambridge, and published a description of its algorithm in 2008:

-Zerbino, D. R. and E. Birney.
+Zerbino DR and E Birney.
 2008.
 [Velvet: Algorithms for de novo short read assembly using de Bruijn graphs](https://doi.org/10.1101/gr.074492.107). *Genome Research* 18:821--829.

 <img src="graphics/zerbino_etal.png" width="700"/>

-Like many scientific programs, Velvet is open source – which means you can read the code if you want to – and freely available [on the web](https://www.ebi.ac.uk/~zerbino/velvet/).
+Like many scientific programs, Velvet is open source – which means you can download and read the code if you want to.
+Velvet is freely available [on the web](https://www.ebi.ac.uk/~zerbino/velvet/).

-Velvet is actually made up of two different programs that need to be run sequentially.
+Velvet is actually a cover term for two different programs that need to be run sequentially.
 These programs are called ```velveth``` and ```velvetg```.

 A typical assembly job would look something like this: